-Public procurement from a single source by means of a direct agreement on public procurement applies to the procurements specified in Article 39.3 of the Law.
+Public procurement from a single source by means of a direct agreement on public procurement applies to the exceptional cases described in Article 39.3 of the Law, e.g. when there is no possibility to procure goods/works/services by any of the competitive methods.